RSI Security

 To Whom Does the HIPAA Privacy Rule Apply?

-What are Covered Entities?
+What Are Covered Entities?

-What is Protected Health Information (PHI)?
+What Is Protected Health Information (PHI)?

-What are HIPAA Authorizations?
+What Are HIPAA Authorizations?

 HIPAA Protected Health Information Uses and Disclosures

-What is a Notice of Privacy Practices (NPP)?
+What Is a Notice of Privacy Practices (NPP)?

-Your HIPAA Security Checklist
+Our HIPAA Security Rule Checklist

 Patient Access and Consent

-HIPAA Authorizations
+HIPAA Authorizations Checklist

-Notice of Privacy Practices (NPP)
+Notice of Privacy Practices (NPP) Checklist

-Employees and Business Associates
+Employees and Business Associates Checklist

-Cybersecurity Protocols
+Cybersecurity Protocols Checklist

 Key Takeaways: HIPAA Security Rule Compliance Checklist